DarienBrito/TDMorph/README.md

 elementsContainer.Delete()
 ```

-### Methods documentation
+### Documentation

-For a list of all available methods for all the objects in TDMorph, please refer to the node documentation in the [help files](https://github.com/DarienBrito/TDMorph/blob/master/Help/).
+Please refer to the [help files with all available methods](https://github.com/DarienBrito/TDMorph/blob/master/Help/) in the archive.

-Please read carefully the instructions about architecture in the source code, so you create programs that adhere to the philosophy of TDMorph.
-This is important because it will be easier to mantain as TDMorph evolves.
+If you plan to extend or use TDMorph as a bedrock for your own implementations, please read carefully the instructions about architecture in the source code, so you create programs that adhere to its philosophy.
+This is important because will make things easier to mantain as TDMorph evolves.

 ### Patterns